2022 NASCAR Camping World Truck Series

 Zane Smith, the 2022 Camping World Truck Series champion and 2022 regular season champion.

 Ben Rhodes finished second behind Z. Smith in the championship.

 Chandler Smith finished third in the championship.

 Ty Majeski finished fourth in the championship.

 Corey Heim, the 2022 Camping World Truck Series Rookie of the Year.

 Toyota won the manufacturers' championship with 860 points and 12 wins.

-The 2022 NASCAR Camping World Truck Series was the 28th season of the NASCAR Camping World Truck Series, a stock car racing series sanctioned by NASCAR in the United States.
+The 2022 NASCAR Camping World Truck Series was the 28th season of the NASCAR Camping World Truck Series, a Pickup truck racing series sanctioned by NASCAR in the United States.
 The season started with the NextEra Energy 250 on February 18 at Daytona International Speedway, and concluded with the Lucas Oil 150 on November 4 at Phoenix Raceway.

 This was the final season of the Truck Series with Camping World as the title sponsor, as CEO Marcus Lemonis announced the brand would not return for the 2023 season.
 On August 26, 2022, it was announced that Craftsman would return as the Truck Series title sponsor, although the tool company is now owned by Stanley Black & Decker instead of Sears, who owned Craftsman when they were the series title sponsor from 1995 to 2008.
 This makes Stanley Black & Decker the series' third title sponsor.
 Zane Smith of Front Row Motorsports clinched both the regular season championship and the Camping World Truck Series championship.
 Toyota won its 13th manufacturers' championship.
 Corey Heim of Kyle Busch Motorsports won the 2022 Camping World Truck Series Rookie of the Year honors.